Scientific Reporting Requirements

 - Data does not need to be re-entered each year.
-However is imperative that you update existing records, where relevant.
+However, is imperative that existing records are updated, where relevant.
 For example, if a team member departed during the year, rather than providing us with details of that team member, you can simply update the existing record with their departure date and with any relevant departure information requested.

-- Researchers are requested to submit their annual reports by 31st January of each active year of the award, to report on progress during the previous calendar year period (January – December).
-Researchers are also required to submit a final report within 3 months of the end date of the award (see section below)
+Researchers are requested to submit their annual reports by the 31st of January of each active year of the award, to report on progress during the previous calendar year period (January – December).

-The Standard Report Template, which is available on SESAME, is used for awards made under a number of SFI programmes, including the following:
+The Standard Report Template, is used for the majority of awards made under SFI programmes, including the following:

-- Investigator Programme, Principal Investigator (PI), Investigator Project and Investigator Award (IvP)*
+- Investigator Programme, Principal Investigator (PI), Investigator Project [LH1] (IvP) and Investigator Award (IA)*

 - President of Ireland Young Researcher Award (PIYRA), President of Ireland Future Research Leaders